 We are grateful to our students who have walked with us on this sublime path and who have dared to challenge certain hackneyed systems of the society.

-It is already fourteen years and there have been thousands of students who have done these meditation courses with us.
-We have thoroughly enjoyed practicing and teaching and we feel that we can do it until the last day of our lives – practicing and teaching Z Meditation.
+It is already seventeen years and there have been thousands of students who have done these meditation courses with us.
+We have thoroughly enjoyed practicing and teaching and we feel that we can do it until the last day of our lives – Living Z Meditation.